cloudposse/docs/content/development/github/pull-requests.md

 ---
-title: "Pull Requests"
+title: Pull Requests
-excerpt: ""
+excerpt: ''
 ---

-### Submitting a Pull Request
+# Submitting a Pull Request

 Prior to submitting your pull request, you might want to do a few things to clean up your branch and make it as simple as possible for the original repo's maintainer to test, accept, and merge your work.
 If any commits have been made to the upstream master branch, you should rebase your development branch so that merging it will be a simple fast-forward that won't require any conflict resolution work.

 ```
 # Fetch upstream master and merge with your repo's master branch